ripred/TomServo/README.md

 By multiplexing the movements of several servos so that only one is on at a time you can run up to 8 servos from a single battery.
+Or many more using only a few batteries!